3400-17/Bootstrap-Theme/final.md

 | NRF24L01+ Radio     | $3	  | 1        | $3	  |
 |                     |           |          | $99.58     |

+Note that the FPGA and Lasercut wood were not accounted for in the cost breakdown

 #### Software overview:
 * setupRadio(): initializes NRF24L01 radio, run on setup
 * acoustic(): returns true if 660 Hz tone is heard